Masutangu/Masutangu.github.io/_posts/2019-09-12-data-intensive-note-2.md

 LWW achieves the goal of eventual convergence, but at the cost of durability: **if there are several concurrent writes to the same key, even if they were all reported as successful to the client (because they were written to w replicas), only one of the writes will survive and the others will be silently discarded**.
 Moreover, LWW may even drop writes that are not concurrent, as we shall discuss in “Timestamps for ordering events”.

-**If losing data is not acceptable, LWW is a poor choice for conflict resolution.** The only safe way of using a database with LWW is to ensure that a key is only written once and thereafter treated as immutable, thus avoiding any concurrent updates to the same key.
+**If losing data is not acceptable, LWW is a poor choice for conflict resolution.** The only safe way of using a database with LWW is to **ensure that a key is only written once and thereafter treated as immutable**, thus avoiding any concurrent updates to the same key.

 #### The “happens-before” relationship and concurrency